-- Things – anything will work: toys, shapes, stuffed animals, etc. Just make sure the “things” you place in the box match the lesson material your teaching your children.
-For example, 3 years old students may be learning about shapes, numbers & colours.
-So, use colourful shapes and numbers.
+Things – anything will work: toys, shapes, stuffed animals, etc. Just make sure the “things” you place in the box match the lesson material your teaching your children.
+For example, 3 years old students may be learning about shapes, numbers & colors.
+So, use colorful shapes and numbers.

 How to get your students to start sentence building:

 Ask your ESL students to sit in a circle & close their eyes.